matt9527-marist/MyObsidianNotes/Machine Learning/006 Classification Concepts and Metrics.md

    We have the above expression which maximizes this logarithm, which are logarithms of values between 0 and 1.
 This expression will yield negative numbers.
    But if we change the signs of everything:
    `argmin -log P(X, Y) = -log P(X|Y) * -log P(X)`
+   We obtain a *cost function* that we can minimize.